 Macaulay Culkin plays Kevin McCallister, the home-alone kid, in an iconic fashion.
 The excellent supporting cast includes Joe Pesci, Daniel Stern, John Heard, Catherine O'Hara, Devin Rattray, Roberts Blossom, Gerry Bamman, and Kieran Culkin.
 Candy plays Gus Polinski, a polka musician who helps Kevin's mother get home to him, and he's brilliant in a brief cameo that he filmed in a single day.
 Home Alone is a bona fide festive classic, and it's hilarious with its slapstick humor, a little sadistic but heartwarming, and flawlessly performed.

-17. JFK (1991, directed by Oliver Stone)
+17. JFK (1991, Directed by Oliver Stone)

 JFK is an epic political thriller dramatizing District Attorney Jim Garrison's investigation into John F. Kennedy's assassination.
 Garrison believed there was a conspiracy to kill the then-president and that Lee Harvey Oswald didn't act alone.

 The fantastic cast of this one includes Kevin Costner, Kevin Bacon, Tommy Lee Jones, Laurie Metcalf, Gary Oldman, Michael Rooker, and Sissy Spacek.
 Candy plays New Orleans attorney Dean Andrews Jr. with great competence.
 JFK is superbly acted, exciting, and brimming with detail.
-However, it's also caused much controversy given the conspiracy theories it promotes.
+However, it has also caused much controversy given the conspiracy theories it promotes.

-18. Stripes (1981, directed by Ivan Reitman)
+18. Stripes (1981, Directed by Ivan Reitman)

 Stripes is a war comedy movie about an immature New York City taxi driver who enlists in the United States Army with his friend after losing his job, girlfriend, apartment, and car in one day.